 Hand trace: Lay a paper flat on a surface and have your child put your hand on the paper.
-Using a writing tool, let trace your hand.
+Using a writing tool, trace your hand.
 Once you're done, add patterns or colour the inside of the hand.
+Stomp stomp blow: Stomp your left foot, then stomp your right foot, and then exhale quickly but deeply.
+Focus on the feeling of your feet on the floor as you continue the pattern of stomp, stomp, blow.
+Imagine kicking out and blowing away unpleasant thoughts or feelings.